lubuntu-team/manual/source/3/3.2/3.2.10/monitor_settings.rst

 .. image:: multimonitor_settings.png

  The :guilabel:`Fast Menu` tab has ways to quickly turn on or off different monitors.
 The :guilabel:`Fast options` selection :menuselection:`Extended view` sets you to set extended showing different things on different monitors.
 Selecting a :menuselection:`Unified view` on the :guilabel:`Fast Options` shows the same thing on both screens. :guilabel:`Only first` shows up the first screen while  :menuselection:`Only second` shows only the second.

+.. image:: multimonitor-fast.png

 The tabs towards the bottom are settings for each monitor.

-.. image:: multimonitor-fast.png
+This also has the same settings for this monitor as you would have for a single monitor.

 How to launch
 -------------